Capital punishment: History

-Execution of criminals and dissidents has been used by nearly all societies since the beginning of civilizations on Earth.
+Execution of criminals and dissidents has been used by nearly all societies since the beginning of civilisations on Earth.
 Until the nineteenth century, without developed prison systems, there was frequently no workable alternative to ensure deterrence and incapacitation of criminals.
-In pre-modern times the executions themselves often involved torture with cruel and painful methods, such as the breaking wheel, keelhauling, sawing, hanging, drawing, and quartering, burning at the stake, flaying, slow slicing, boiling alive, impalement, mazzatello, blowing from a gun, schwedentrunk, and scaphism.
+In pre-modern times the executions themselves often involved torture with painful methods, such as the breaking wheel, keelhauling, sawing, hanging, drawing and quartering, burning at the stake, crucifixion, flaying, slow slicing, boiling alive, impalement, mazzatello, blowing from a gun, schwedentrunk, and scaphism.
 Other methods which appear only in legend include the blood eagle and brazen bull.

 The use of formal execution extends to the beginning of recorded history.
 Most historical records and various primitive tribal practices indicate that the death penalty was a part of their justice system.
 Communal punishments for wrongdoing generally included blood money compensation by the wrongdoer, corporal punishment, shunning, banishment and execution.
 In tribal societies, compensation and shunning were often considered enough as a form of justice.
 The response to crimes committed by neighbouring tribes, clans or communities included a formal apology, compensation, blood feuds, and tribal warfare.

-A blood feud or vendetta occurs when arbitration between families or tribes fails or an arbitration system is non-existent.
+A blood feud or vendetta occurs when arbitration between families or tribes fails, or an arbitration system is non-existent.
 This form of justice was common before the emergence of an arbitration system based on state or organized religion.
 It may result from crime, land disputes or a code of honour.
 "Acts of retaliation underscore the ability of the social collective to defend itself and demonstrate to enemies (as well as potential allies) that injury to property, rights, or the person will not go unpunished."

-In most countries that practise capital punishment, it is now reserved for murder, terrorism, war crimes, espionage, treason, or as part of military justice.
-In some countries sexual crimes, such as rape, fornication, adultery, incest, sodomy, and bestiality carry the death penalty, as do religious crimes such as Hudud, Zina, and Qisas crimes, such as apostasy (formal renunciation of the state religion), blasphemy, moharebeh, hirabah, Fasad, Mofsed-e-filarz and witchcraft.
+In most countries that practice capital punishment, it is now reserved for murder, terrorism, war crimes, espionage, treason, or as part of military justice.
+In some countries, sexual crimes, such as rape, fornication, adultery, incest, sodomy, and bestiality carry the death penalty, as do religious crimes such as Hudud, Zina, and Qisas crimes, such as apostasy (formal renunciation of the state religion), blasphemy, moharebeh, hirabah, Fasad, Mofsed-e-filarz and witchcraft.
 In many countries that use the death penalty, drug trafficking and often drug possession is also a capital offence.
 In China, human trafficking and serious cases of corruption and financial crimes are punished by the death penalty.
-In militaries around the world courts-martial have imposed death sentences for offences such as cowardice, desertion, insubordination, and mutiny.
+In militaries around the world, courts-martial have imposed death sentences for offences such as cowardice, desertion, insubordination, and mutiny.